etianl/Trouser-Streak/README.md

 - **LecternCrash:** Crash 1.18.X vanilla servers and possibly below.
 (Credits to Coderx-Gamer)
 - **NewerNewChunks:** NewChunks module with new newchunk estimation exploits, and the ability to save chunk data for later!
 Also with special options for tracing servers that have been updated from a version before the build limit updates, which throw false positives normally.
 (Credits to Meteor Rejects, and BleachHack from where it was ported, and etianl for updating :D.)
 - *NewerNewChunks Notes:*
+- ***LIGHTING EXPLOIT STUFF IS ONLY AVAILABLE FOR TROUSER 1.19.4 and prior!!!***
+- Trouser-Streak for 1.20 does not contain the LightingExploit as part of NewerNewChunks because Mojang patched it. :P
 - The LightingExploit option estimates possible newchunks based on lighting update packets.
 SOME OF THESE CHUNKS MAY BE OLD.
 Advanced Mode is needed to filter any false positives out.
 See Special Options notes for usage.
 - The LightingExploit option works best if you move fast, because if you hang out in an area you will recieve lighting updates that occur naturally in old chunks.
 - NewerNewChunks stores your NewChunks data as text files seperately per server and per dimension in the NewChunks folder in your Minecraft folder.